Okada Manila: The Fountain

 A large central fountain, dubbed as "The Fountain" is the centerpiece of the casino resort complex spanning 37464 sqm and costs US$30 million.
 The Fountain is dubbed as the largest multicolor dancing fountain in the world.

 The US$30 million fountain was designed by Los Angeles–based firm, WET.
 The design was inspired from the "festive traditions of the Philippines", and the sampaguita (Jasminum sambac).
 The dancing fountain has 739 water nozzles which includes underwater robots which are proprietary of WET, 2,611 colored LED lights and 23 speakers.

 The Fountain at Okada Manila is the largest dancing fountain in the Philippines.
 Measuring 37464 sqm, the Okada Manila fountain is slightly smaller than The Dubai Fountain at the Burj Khalifa Lake in the United Arab Emirates.

 The Garden

 The Garden is an open space overlooking Manila bay.
 It occupies more than 30,000 sqm and features five reflective ponds covering over 3,000 sqm.

 Cove Manila

 Cove Manila opened to the public on December 15, 2017, with DJ Steve Aoki headlining the event.
 The venue already hosted an event prior to its opening which was the after-party event for Miss Universe 2016 which was held in January 2017.
-Notable events include Miss Earth 2019, Miss Earth 2022, and actress Jillian Ward's debut on February 25, 2023.
+Notable events include Miss Earth 2019, Miss Earth 2022, Miss Earth 2024, Miss Earth 2025, and actress Jillian Ward's debut on February 25, 2023.

 In 2025, Okada Manila was awarded with Forbes Travel Guide 5-star rating for six years in a row and also its spa, The Retreat Spa has been given a Forbes 5-star rating for the third consecutive year.

+In May 2025, the venue hosted the inaugural &Friends Festival, a music and pop culture event headlined by Zedd.